 How to Trade Stock Index CFDs

 All major world indices are governed by their own methods of calculations.
 In looking at an index table, simply look at the percentage change, which is more important than the numeric value.
-If the percentage change increases, then that means that as an investor, you stand to gain.

 Trading indices are prone to risks, particularly global events such as terrorist attacks or natural calamities.